 Nursing home neglect and abuse is a serious problem in Florida, which has nearly 700 licensed nursing homes in the state, according to the Agency for Health Care Administration.
 Neglect or abuse of an elderly or disabled adult is a crime, as outlined in F.S.
 825.102.
-However, mistreatment of nursing home residents need not rise to a criminal level to take civil action against the nursing home or its staffers.
+However, mistreatment of nursing home residents does not need to rise to a criminal level to take civil action against the nursing home or its staffers.

-Depending on the type of case, one may be entitled to damages for the cost of medical bills, pain and suffering and wrongful death.What Nursing Home Neglect and Abuse Looks Like
+Depending on the type of case, one may be entitled to damages for the cost of medical bills, pain and suffering, and wrongful death.What Nursing Home Neglect and Abuse Looks Like

 Nursing home residents in Florida are guaranteed certain civil rights by law, as outlined in F.S.
 400.22.
-These include the right to receive adequate and appropriate health care services and protective and support services, as well as treatment that is courteous, fair and with the fullest measure of dignity.
+These include the right to receive adequate and appropriate health care services and protective and support services, as well as treatment that is courteous, fair, and with the fullest measure of dignity.

 There is also the federal Nursing Home Reform Act of 1987, codified in 42 CFR § 483, which in part requires nursing homes to provide services and activities to attain or maintain the highest practicable physical, mental and psychosocial well-being of each resident in accordance with their written plan of care.